-- #1: Note that this upgrade is a collaboration between Dr. H. Nakaya at Subaru Telescope (present affiliation: Advanced Technology center, NAOJ) and us. - #2: The new wide-field acquisition scope introduced in the last semester does not have an offset guiding function.
+#1: The mosaiced CCD camera was developed under a collaboration between Dr. H. Nakaya (NAOJ) and OAO.

+#2: The wide-field acquisition scope which has been used since semester 2009B does not have any offset guiding function.
 The function is available only at the slit viewer.